TheTimidShade/TTS-Beam/README.md

 **INTALLATION INSTRUCTIONS:**
+1. Download the script files via the green 'Code' button in the top right.
+Extract the ZIP file somewhere easily accessible.

-1. Open your mission folder.
+2. Open your mission folder.
 You can do this from the 3den Editor using (Scenario > Open Scenario Folder).
-2. Copy the 'scripts' folder into your mission folder.
+3. Copy the 'scripts' folder into your mission folder.
-3. If you do not already have a `description.ext` file in your mission, copy it into your mission folder.
-If you already have one, you will need to copy the contents of my `description.ext` into yours.
+4. If you do not already have a `description.ext` file in your mission, copy it into your mission folder.
+If you already have one, copy the contents of my `description.ext` into yours.
 Any 'CfgSomething' classes need to be merged together into one. e.g.
 ```cpp
 // from TTS Cloak